 Eligibility: A nominee must be a member or affiliate of the POLY division of ACS.
 Consideration will be given to an individual or team for significant contributions in furthering polymer education.

 Nomination: Nominators must be a member or affiliate of the POLY division.
 Nomination packages should be sent by email as a single PDF file to the POLY division business office at email@example.com and should include (in order):

 - A completed POLY Awards Application (contains additional contact and application information)

-- Nomination letter describing the accomplishments of the nominee’s work in the specific award area (2 pages maximum)
+- One nomination letter that highlights the impact of the nominee’s work in the specific award area (2 pages maximum)

-- Nominee’s curriculum vitae (2 pages maximum, tailored to the award)
+- Nominee’s curriculum vitae (2 pages maximum, tailored to award)

-- A complete list of scholarly works that are relevant to the award (e.g., publications, books, etc.)
+- A complete list of scholarly works relevant to the award (e.g., publications, books, etc.)

 |2008||Frank N. Kelley|